dominickpastore/pymd4c/README.md

 3. You may need to rebuild the ldconfig cache (also as root): `ldconfig`

-In addition, the `pkg-config` tool and the Python `pkgconfig` package must be available to build PyMD4C, but they are not required after that.
+In addition, the `pkg-config` tool and the Python `pkgconfig` package must be available to build PyMD4C, but they are not required after that (i.e., they are not a prerequisite for actually *using* PyMD4C).
 The `pkg-config` tool is likely available on your system already, and the Python `pkgconfig` package will be fetched automatically by `setup.py`.

 ### Build/Install